mm1ke/gentoo-scripts/README.md

 * Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz
 * 8 GB-RAM

+## srctest.sh
+This script checks if the `SRC_URI` links are available.
+It generates 3 return values.
+Available and not_available are obviously. maybe_available will be return when wget gets 403/Forbidden as return code.
+In that case the download might be still available but doesn't get recognized from wget when it behaves as a spider.

+### Duration:
+A full run will take about **6,5 hours**.
+This was stopped on a:
+* Gentoo VM
+* Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz
+* 8 GB-RAM

 ## maintainer.py
 This python script doesn't take any arguments and just prints every gentoo project and it members.